 EDS causes loose (hypermobile) joints, extremely elastic skin that bruises easily and fragile blood vessels.

-Ehlers-Danlos syndrome is rare, affecting approximately one out of every 5,000 people.
+EDS is rare, affecting approximately one out of every 5,000 people.
 There is no cure for EDS.
 The aim of treatment is to relieve symptoms and prevent complications.

 - Loose joints (hypermobility)

 - Easy scarring and poor wound healing

 - Severe musculoskeletal pain, such as back or joint pain

 In the most severe cases of EDS, symptoms may include rupture of internal organs or blood vessels.
 It can also lead to heart problems such as mitral valve prolapse.

 There are six major types of EDS that range from mild to life-threatening.
 The types of EDS are as follows:

 Doctors diagnose EDS, in part, by examining you and looking for certain signs of the syndrome.

 Your doctor may need to do some tests to learn what type of EDS you have.
 This may include testing a skin sample to learn more about your collagen, which is abnormal in EDS.
 Genetic testing may also be needed to determine what type of EDS you have.